Last updated in April 2021.

-It’s time to deep-dive into another frequently-asked question about equipment for cycle touring and bikepacking – the thorny topic of how to choose a camping mattress (as we call them in the UK) or sleeping pad (as our American friends prefer).
+It’s time to deep-dive into another thorny topic (sorry) regarding equipment for cycle touring and bikepacking – how to choose a camping mattress, or, as my American friends would call it, a sleeping pad.

-I’ll guide you through this topic by combining advice from my 14 years of bicycle travel experience with a list of currently recommended camping mattresses for cycle touring and bikepacking.
+I’ll guide you through this topic by combining advice from my 14 years of personal experience with a list of camping mattresses for cycle touring and bikepacking recommended by the community.
+Know that this is not another spam-blog stuffed with affiliate links – this website is a long-term labour of love, and it’s here to help you, not to make me rich.

 Are you sitting (or lying) comfortably?
 Then I’ll begin…